TeaPearce/TeaPearce.github.io/_pages/about.md

 <!-- and am particularly drawn to the probabilistic view of learning with neural networks, and building RL agents. -->

 __Previous.__ I completed my PhD at the [University of Cambridge](https://www.ifm.eng.cam.ac.uk/research/manufacturing-analytics/), spending time at the [Alan Turing Institute](https://www.turing.ac.uk/), and then did a postdoc at [Tsinghua University](https://ml.cs.tsinghua.edu.cn/).
 In my previous life I qualified as a Chartered Accountant with Ernst & Young (EY), building forecasting and valuation models for clients across London finance.
+I also spent one year in Taiwan studying 中文.

+__Get in Touch.__ If you'd like to get in touch to chat research, collaborating together, or other opportunities, you can reach me via email at $x$@microsoft.com, where $x=\text{t-timpearce}$.

 <!-- where my research explored how to get better uncertainty estimates from deep neural networks.
 I continued to explore this in my Postdoc at [Tsinghua University](https://ml.cs.tsinghua.edu.cn/), where I also began building behavioural  -->